 If the situation is warranted by your examination, then they will increase your disability rating.

 Keep this in mind if you are scheduled for a reexamination.
 Remember also that requesting an increase in disability ratings may result in a decrease if the VA can prove your medical condition has improved over time.

 I recommend reading this article on having your VA disability claim denied to have a better understanding of your options and the appeals process.

-Instead, I recommend contacting a benefits counselor at Veterans Service Organization.
-Many organizations have trained counselors that offer free Veterans Benefits Claims assistance.
+Instead, I recommend contacting a benefits counselor at a veterans’ service organization.
+Many organizations have trained counselors that offer free veterans’ benefits claims assistance.
 These benefits counselors are able to offer one-on-one assistance and can help you review your VA benefits claim.
-This can be extremely valuable as it can help you avoid common pitfalls, and help your claim to be completed more quickly and accurately.
+This can be valuable as it can help you avoid common pitfalls and help your claim be completed more quickly and accurately.

 Getting ready to buy a home?
 Find a trusted VA lender in just a few minutes.